Virginia Tech® home

 As RSAP participants, students are enrolled in a Friday recitation course that includes the other students with whom they will be traveling during the international module.

 Should a program cancellation become necessary for health and safety reasons prior to student departure, every effort will be made to refund recoverable costs to participants.
-Students who commit to RSAP are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
+Students who commit to RSAP are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance to protect their monetary investment.
 When purchasing CFAR insurance, please ensure that cancellation due to the COVID-19 Pandemic is covered in the policy terms.

 Once a student has committed to RSAP, the student will be responsible for program costs based on the following schedule: